MinnowBoard-org/website/pages/flotsam-lure/flotsam-lure.md

 ## Flotsam Lure

-**Note: This board may not be available, however the board files are available below**
+**This board may not be available, however the board files are available below**

 The Flotsam Lure is a break-out board providing a single mSATA slot via the MinnowBoard MAX HSE connector.
 This lure is produced by [CircuitCo](http://www.circuitco.com/) and is currently unavailable for purchase.

-(Note: Lures are owned and supported by their respective owners and manufactures.
-The community can only give you best effort support; issues should be taken to the respective manufacturers and designers.)
+**Note:** Lures are owned and supported by their respective owners and manufactures.
+The community can only give you best effort support; issues should be taken to the respective manufacturers and designers.

 ![Flotsam Lure](pages/flotsam-lure/1055px-Flotsam-lure-a.jpg)